wtedw/lorax/README.md

 ## Limitations

-While the LoRA algorithm significantly reduces the GPU requirements for fine-tuning a model, using LoRA on LLMs that are bigger than GPT2 still requires a GPU with high vRAM.
+While LoRA significantly reduces the GPU requirements for fine-tuning, using LoRA on LLMs that are bigger than GPT2 still requires a GPU with high vRAM.

 Most of the examples here were fine-tuned on an Nvidia T4 / A10G on Huggingface Spaces.
 Attempting to fine-tune Mistral 7B on Huggingface's A10x4 (the largest available w/ 96 vRAM) will cause cuda OOM errors.
 Further work needs to be done to reduce the memory usage on GPUs (like implementing QLoRA).